smirarab/sepp/tutorial/sepp-tutorial.md

     run_sepp.py -c config.run1
     ```

-    Commandline options can be specified in the configuration file under
+    -   Commandline options can be specified in the configuration file under
-    the section.
-For specifying options under , you need to use their
+    the section `command line`.
+For specifying options from command line,
-    long format name (as show in the SEPP help invoked by
+    you need to use their long format name (as show in the SEPP help invoked by
     `-h`).
 For example, to set input to “rpsS”
-    dataset and the alignment size to 10 and number of cpus to 3 use:
+    dataset and the alignment size to 100 and number of cpus to 3 use:

     ```
+[commandline]
-    alignmentSize = 10
+alignmentSize = 100
 tree= mock/rpsS/sate.tre
 raxml = mock/rpsS/sate.tre.RAxML_info
 alignment = mock/rpsS/sate.fasta
 fragment = mock/rpsS/rpsS.even.fas
 cpu = 3
+output = config
     ```

     -   Some extra options not available in the commandline can be